BLijnen/RepData_PeerAssessment1/PA1_template.md

 Data analysis
 -------------

-### What is mean total number of steps taken per day?
+### What is the mean total number of steps taken per day?

 1. Calculate the total number of steps taken per day